serenorg/serendb/docs/rfcs/029-getpage-throttling.md

 Back-channel to inform Compute/Autoscaling/ControlPlane that the project is being throttled.

-Compute-side neon_smgr improvements to avoid sending the same GetPage request multiple times if multiple backends experience a cache miss.
+Compute-side serendb_smgr improvements to avoid sending the same GetPage request multiple times if multiple backends experience a cache miss.

 Dealing with read-only endpoints: users use read-only endpoints to scale reads for a single tenant.
 Possibly there are also assumptions around read-only endpoints not affecting the primary read-write endpoint's performance.